Surgery is the standard of care for resectable solid tumors.

 Controlled administration of radionuclides falls in the field of loco-regional therapies for the treatment of tumors.
 Administration of β-emitting radionuclides vs external radiotherapy presents several advantages: high radiation dose delivery (improved efficacy), low surrounding tissue penetration, low impact on blood vessels, high control of administered energy (limited side effects).

-Radiation therapy based on β-emitting microspheres is currently approved in the clinical practice only for intra-arterial administration in hepatic tumors (with proven safety and efficacy); multiple work-up procedures are needed to avoid unwanted diffusion of radionuclides in the adjacent organs.
+Radiation therapy based on β-emitting microspheres is currently approved in clinical practice only for intra-arterial administration in hepatic tumors (with proven safety and efficacy); multiple work-up procedures are needed to avoid unwanted diffusion of radionuclides in the adjacent organs.